AlexCreamer/DigiTrader/README.md

+# The following installation instructions have been deprecated

 # DigiTrader
 A secure trading platform where people can exchange virtual currency with each other
 ## Installation instructions for Ubuntu